 The Tell-Tale Heart

-• Within this gripping psychological thriller, the unnamed narrator vehemently insists on his sanity after murdering an elderly man with a clouded, pale, “vulture-like” eye, arguing that only a person of sound mind could execute such a meticulously planned act
+An unnamed narrator insists on his sanity after murdering an elderly man with a clouded, pale, “vulture-like” eye, arguing that only a person of sound mind could execute such a meticulously planned act.

 The Cask Of Amontillado

-• Set amid the vibrant carnival season in an unidentified Italian city, Poe illuminates the darker aspects of human nature as the narrator lures his unsuspecting friend into the depths of catacombs, supposedly to taste a prized amontillado wine, only to unveil a chilling tale of vengeance driven by a perceived offense
+Amid a vibrant carnival in an unidentified Italian city, the narrator lures his friend into the depths of catacombs to taste a prized amontillado wine, only to unveil a chilling tale of vengeance.

 The Fall Of The House Of Usher

-• The tale follows the enigmatic and decaying mansion of the Usher family as it mirrors the physical and mental deterioration of its inhabitants, siblings Roderick and Madeline.
-Poe deftly explores themes of madness, the supernatural, and the human psyche in this psychological horror
+Poe describes the enigmatic and decaying mansion of the Usher family as it mirrors the physical and mental deterioration of its inhabitants, siblings Roderick and Madeline.

 The Masque Of The Red Death

-• Prince Prospero and 1,000 other nobles have taken refuge in a walled abbey to escape the Red Death, a terrible plague with gruesome symptoms that has swept over the land.
-As they throw a lavish masquerade ball while the people outside are dying, Poe demonstrates the stark contrast between indulgence and the inescapable consequences of mortality
+Prince Prospero and other nobles take refuge in a walled abbey to escape the Red Death, a plague sweeping over the land.
+While people outside the walls are dying, they throw a lavish masquerade ball, and Poe demonstrates the inescapable fact of mortality.

 The Black Cat